datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 in a database table and property values correspond to cell values.

-Despite the similarities, there are some key differences between Sesam datasets and database tables that is important to point out:
+Despite the similarities, there are some key differences between Sesam datasets and database tables which are important to point out:

 * Database tables are for the most part storage of mutable records.
   When a record is updated, the table cells where updated data is